-In accordance with the Rulebook for technical conditions and building infrastructure (dated 15 July 2014), the Company is obliged to build its infrastructure underground in urban areas with over 15,000 citizens for buildings for collective living with more than eight apartments.
-The Company has a Digital Agenda obligation for coverage of 100% and 50% of all Macedonian households with 30 Mbps and 100 Mbps broadband speed respectively, with a technology neutral basis until the end of 2020.
+In accordance with the Rulebook on technical conditions and building infrastructure (dated 15 July 2014), the Company is obliged to build its infrastructure underground in urban areas with over 15,000 citizens for buildings for collective living with more than eight apartments.
+The Company has a Digital Agenda obligation to cover of 100% and 50% of all Macedonian households with 30 Mbps and 100 Mbps broadband speed respectively, with a technology neutral basis until the end of 2020.

-The amendments made in September 2016, which include a new obligation for registration of new & existing electronic networks (ATLAS) refer to joint building and using of networks and a new obligation for the Agency to publish the received reports on the optic backbone segment measurements by all operators.
-All existing operators on the Macedonian market are obliged by the end of June 2017, at the latest, to submit data for already built infrastructure by September 2016.
+The amendments in September 2016, with a new obligation to register the new and existing electronic networks (ATLAS), refer to the joint building and use of networks and a new obligation for the Agency to publish the received reports on the optic backbone segment measurements by all operators.

 The tender for a USO provider has been published at the end of 2016, and one of the main criteria is the required amount for a refund.

-The Company won the tender and signed contracts with the Agency for the following universal services:
+According results from the last tender, the Company is universal service provider until 2021 for the following services: